 - Put the rice back in the steamer and steam for another 25 minutes over medium flame.

-- Meanwhile, put the palm sugar, granulated sugar and salt in a saucepan, and cook it until they dissolve.
+- Meanwhile, put the palm sugar, granulated sugar, salt, and 300ml water in a saucepan, and cook it until the mixture dissolves.

 - Strain the syrup to remove impurities, and transfer it to a cooking pan/non-stick wok.